 Deciding to Get a Dog

-In late 1993, my wife and I agreed that it would be great to have a dog.
+In late 1993, my wife and I agreed that it would be great to have a dog and started search for Superdog Dog Training Sacramento.
 Now Elaine is not one that makes decisions lightly, and she researches things a great deal.
 Once we decided to get a dog, she read everything she could about different breeds and the qualities they possessed.

 Her research led her to a breed I had never heard of, the German shorthaired pointer.
 The American Kennel Club says this about the breed: